The Good House (film): Plot

-The next day, she is woken by Frank, and he shows her the car in her driveway with a damaged front end; she had walked back to his house after getting the spare key and driven home.
-The autistic son of her friends is missing, and they fear the worst.
+The next day, she is awakened by Frank, and he shows her the car in her driveway with a damaged front end; she had walked back to his house after getting the spare key and driven back home.
+Jake, the autistic son of her friends is missing, and they fear the worst.
 Frank hides her car, then leaves to help with the search, while Hildy goes to the kitchen to take a drink when Peter walks in dripping wet.
-They have a conversation where he says the missing boy is fine, but she needs to get control.
+They have a conversation where he says the missing boy is fine, but she needs to get herself under control.
 Suddenly, he disappears and Hildy hears her oldest daughter in the house, so they go to help with the search.
 The police find a body in the water, but it ends up being Peter, meaning Hildy had hallucinated her talk with him, and she collapses, begging for help.
-Jake, the autistic boy, is found safe by Rebecca and is led home.
+Jake is found safe by Rebecca while horseback riding (and unaware of Jake being missing or Peter being dead) and is led home.
+Frank shows Hildy his boat, having found it in a salvage yard after his Army stint.
 Hildy willingly goes into rehab this time and accepts that she does have a drinking problem, and the movie closes with her and Frank sailing on the boat he made for her when they were young.